Layer 1 -- The Panel (six specialists)

 Why the protocol matters over time

-Because PRIME applies a fixed protocol every week, you can look back six months and see which lenses flagged what first, which SENIOR verdicts held up, where PRIME's evidence quality warnings proved right.
-That auditability is how you build trust in a process -- not blind faith in a person or algorithm.
+Because PRIME applies the same protocol every week, you accumulate a structured record that is genuinely comparable over time.
+You can look back six months and see which lenses flagged what first, which SENIOR verdicts were in the minority and proved correct, where PRIME's evidence quality warnings appeared before a significant scenario shift.